pgattu/TeslaIntegration/README.md

 # TeslaIntegration
 Integrate Tesla car with your home.
 The programs in this project are designed to run in a Bash shell environment on a Raspberry Pi.
-In theory, they should run on any Linux OS or Mac OS, but I have not tested them.
+In theory, they should run on any Linux OS or Mac OS X, but I have not tested them.

 This project includes the following integrations:

 1. If the battery range is below the chosen number of miles and your car is not connected to a charger, get notified to charge the car via email, SMS or Alexa notifications.

 ## Pre-Requisites
-You need a Linux-based computer that's always on, like a Raspberry Pi.
+You need a computer with Linux OS that's always on, such as a Raspberry Pi.

 The following Linux packages are required by this project.